Estherville, Iowa: Meteorite

 On May 10, 1879, a 455-pound meteorite fell to earth in Emmet County a few miles north of Estherville, and has become known as the Estherville Meteorite.
-When it struck it buried itself 15 feet in the ground.
+When it struck it buried itself 15 feet in the ground and required the assistance of a local well digger to retrieve it.
 It is made of mesosiderite.
 Portions of the meteorite are on display in the Estherville Public Library, the Smithsonian Museum of Natural History, the Museum Reich der Kristalle in Munich, Germany and the Natural History Museum, Vienna, Austria.
+The Emmet County Historical Society Museum Complex also has a few much smaller pieces in its collection.